-In fact, condom associated erectile dysfunction might be more common than you think.
-According to this study from the Kinsey Institute for Research in Sex, up to one third of men lose their erection when putting on a condom and one in five admit to trouble staying hard.
+Condom-associated erectile dysfunction might be more common than you think.
+According to this study from the Kinsey Institute for Research in Sex, up to one-third of men lose their erections when putting on a condom, and one in five admit to trouble staying hard.

-While its completely normal to occasionally experience temporary erectile dysfunction, condoms issues can be a real bummer for men who want to keep safe while enjoying sex.
+While it’s completely normal to occasionally experience temporary erectile dysfunction, condom issues can be a real bummer for men who want to keep safe while enjoying sex.

 How come I lose my erection when putting on a condom?

 Sometimes, putting on a condom takes the spontaneity out of sex.
 It can feel quite awkward to press pause to find and put on a condom.
-If foreplay comes to a grinding halt, or you fumble putting on the condom, it’s easy to get distracted— and for you to lose your erection.
+If foreplay comes to a grinding halt, or you fumble putting on the condom, it’s easy to get distracted and lose your erection.

 If you’ve had problems staying hard with a condom before, condoms can trigger performance anxiety and create a perpetual cycle.
-In fact, distraction and worry about condom use are among the biggest risk for condom associated erection problems.
+In fact, distraction and worry about condom use are among the biggest risk for erection issues with condoms.

 What can I do to not lose my erection with a condom?

 Education on condom use is quite sparse, leaving many men to figure it out for themselves.
 For example, did you know that condoms come in different sizes (materials and thickness)?
-Experimenting with different types of condoms, as well as taking steps to reduce stress and anxiety will help most men to keep their erection while putting or using a condom.
+Experimenting with different types of condoms and taking steps to reduce stress and anxiety will help most men keep their erections while putting on or using a condom.

 Condom size depends on penis girth (circumference).
 You can measure girth by wrapping a flexible tape measure around your erect penis.
 Check out this handy guide on finding the right size.

 How tight should a condom feel?
 Your condom shouldn’t be so big that it moves during sex or so small that it is uncomfortable and restricts blood flow.
-Penis length also matters since condoms should reach the base of the penis with space left above the tip of the penis for ejaculate.
-Some men who complain that they can’t feel anything even with a correctly sized condom can try “ultra thin” condoms.
+Penis length also matters since condoms should reach the base of the penis with space left above the tip of the penis for ejaculation.
+Some men who complain that they can’t feel anything even with a correctly sized condom, can try “ultra-thin” condoms.